bb-froggy/realmjoin-docs/docs/installation.md

 ### RealmJoin Permissions
 The following permissions are admitted by the administrator consent and set in Azure via the GraphAPI:
 ![RJ azure permissions](./media/rj-realmjoin-permissions.png)

+### Default Software for new tenants
+Per default, we currently provide the following software packages within the RealmJoin portal after the successfull connection:
+* MS Office with Usersettings and Proofingtools
+* 7-Zip
+* Microsoft Teams
+* Google Chrome
+* Mozilla Firefox
+* Win10PinUnpin